alexirpan/alexirpan.github.io/_posts/2025-01-02-destruct-o-match.markdown

     Q(s,a_1,a_2,\cdots,a_n) = r_1 + r_2 + \cdots + r_n + Value(\text{state after n moves})
 $$

-where each reward $$r_i$$ is the points we get from doing action $$a_i$$.
-We take the max over all sequences of n actions, run the 1st action in the best sequence, then repeat.
+Here each reward $$r_i$$ is the points we get from doing action $$a_i$$.
+We take the max over all sequences of $$n$$ actions, run the 1st action in the best sequence, then repeat.

-One natural question to ask here is, why are we only running the 1st action from the best sequence?
-Why not run all n actions from that sequence?
+One natural question to ask here is, if we've found the best sequences of $$n$$ moves, why are we only acting according to the 1st move in that sequence?
+Why not run all $$n$$ actions from that sequence?
 The reason is because our value estimate is only an approximation of the true value.
-The further we project out, the more likely it is that our projected values are wrong.
-Taking just the 1st action and replanning from there mitigates this.
+The sequence we found may be the best one according to that approximation, but that doesn't make it the *actual* best sequence.
+By replanning every action, the AI can be more reactive to the true rewards it gets from the game.

-Unfortunately, doing an exhaustive search of 2 moves ahead is already too slow for my engine.
+This is all fine theoretically, but unfortunately an exhaustive search of 2 moves ahead is already annoying expensive in my engine.
+This is what I get for prioritizing ease of implementation over speed, and doing everything in single-threaded Python.
+It is not *entirely* my fault though.
-This is partly my fault, for doing it in single-threaded Python, but Destruct-o-Match is genuinely a rough game for exhausive search.
+Destruct-o-Match is genuinely a rough game for exhaustive search.
 The branching factor $$b$$ of a game is the number of valid moves available per state.
-It's important because a depth $$d$$ lookahead will require considering
-$$b^d$$ sequences of actions, which is exponential in $$b$$.
+A depth $$d$$ search will require considering $$b^d$$ sequences of actions, exponential in the branching factor, so $$b$$ is often considered a proxy for search difficulty.

-As a comparison point, the branching factor of Chess averages 31 to 35 legal moves.
-Destruct-o-Match has an average branching factor of 34 moves. **Destruct-o-Match is as expensive to search as Chess.** This is actually so crazy to me, and makes me feel less bad about spending a week on this project.
-If people can dedicate their life to Chess, I can dedicate a week to a Neopets flash game.
+To set a baseline, the branching factor of Chess averages 31 to 35 legal moves.
+In my analysis, Destruct-o-Match has an average branching factor of 34 moves. **Destruct-o-Match is as expensive to search as Chess.** This is actually so crazy to me, and makes me feel less bad about working on this.
+If people can dedicate their life to Chess, I can dedicate two weeks to a Destruct-o-Match side project.

-To make things worse, the value function I'm using runs in $$O(b)$$ time, since I need to compute every group, so the run time is more like $$O(b^{d+1})$$.
-To get around this, we can use search tree pruning.
+To handle this branching factor, we can use search tree pruning.
 Instead of considering every possible action, at each timestep, we should consider only the $$k$$ most promising actions.
-This will miss some potentially high reward sequences, but makes it more practical to search deeper, which is often a worthwhile trade-off.
+This could miss some potentially high reward sequences, but makes it more practical to search deeper over longer sequences.
+This is often a worthwhile trade-off.

-(Quick aside: the reason I jumped to pruning first is because I've seen it work before.
-In college, I once went to a coding competition where we split into groups, and had to code the best [Ntris](https://www.youtube.com/watch?v=hSp4E6EYA74) bot in 4 hours.
+Quick aside: in college, I once went to a coding competition where we split into groups, and had to code the best [Ntris](https://www.youtube.com/watch?v=hSp4E6EYA74) bot in 4 hours.
-I handled game logic, while a teammate handled the search, and their pruned search tree algorithm destroyed everyone.
-We won $500 in gift cards, it was pretty cool.)
+I handled game logic, while a teammate handled the search.
+Their pruned search tree algorithm destroyed everyone, winning us $500 in gift cards.
+It worked well then, so I was pretty confident it would work here too.

 Here's the new algorithm, assuming we prune all but the top $$k$$ actions.

 1. From the current state, compute every possible action.
-2. For each action, find its 1-step Q-value, $$r + Value$$.
+2. For each action, find its 1-step Q-value $$Q(s,a)$$.
 3. Sort the Q-values and discard all but the top $$k$$ actions $$a_1, a_2, \cdots, a_k$$.
 4. Repeat steps 1-3, only considering sequences that start with actions $$a_1$$ to $$a_k$$.
-For each future state, evaluate all $$b$$ possible actions then take just the top $$k$$.
+For each future state, find all $$b$$ possible actions, add them to the current sequences, and prune those actions to the top $$k$$ Q-values.
+5. By the end, we'll have computed a ton of n-step Q-values.
-5. When we get to max depth $$d$$, stop, and take the first action of the best sequence.
+After hitting the max depth $$d$$, stop and return the first action of the sequence with best Q-value.

+If we prune to $$k$$ actions in every step, this ends up costing $$b\cdot k^d$$ time.
+There are
-There are now only $$k^d$$ different possible sequences, with $$k$$ choosable by us.
-The main choices now are how to set the number of expansions $$k$$ and max depth $$d$$ while still being efficient enough to be usable.
+$$k^d$$ different nodes in the search tree and we need to consider $$b$$ actions from each node in that tree.
+The main choices now are how to set $$k$$ and max depth $$d$$.

 To understand the trade-off better, I did 3 runs.
 One with `Depth=2, Expand=3`, one with `Depth=2, Expand=9`, and one with `Depth=3, Expand=3`.
-The first is to verify there are gains from increasing search depth at all, and the second two are 2 compute-equivalent configurations, one searching wider and the other searching deeper.
+The first is to verify there are gains from increasing search depth at all.
+The second two are 2 compute-equivalent configurations, one searching wider and the other searching deeper.

 ![Final Search Distributions](/public/destruct-o-match/final_search_distributions.png)